blain1995/100DaysOfCode/logs/days71to80.md

 ### Thoughts:

 Finding this challenging, but this is good because it's forcing me to revisit APIs and a few other python methods that I haven't used in a while.

+## Day 74: 18th May 2021

+### Today's progress:

+Got the API to work so that you can now add a new film to the ranked list by querying the API and it displays all the options with a matching title.
+Tomorrow's job is to get it working so that you can select the film specifically and send the information to the add.html page

+### Thoughts:

+I am exhausted this week as I have organised a virtual science festival for the public - definitely trying to do too much at once.
+Excited to finish this project tomorrow.